-Northleigh is in its twelfth year of an educational relationship between with Darajani Primary School, Tanga, Tanzania, Africa.
-The relationship has developed into a secure and close one with major educational benefits.
-There has been annual staff exchange visits between both schools.
+Northleigh has enjoyed 12 years of an educational relationship between with Darajani Primary School, Tanga, Tanzania, Africa.
+The relationship developed into a secure and close one with major educational benefits.
+In previous years, there have been annual staff exchange visits between both schools.

-Pupils write to each other often, and e-mails are exchanged.
-Art work is also exchanged.
-Cuddly animal diaries are exchanged between schools together with locality photographs.
-Artefacts reflecting aspects of each community are sent to each other.
+Pupils have written to each other often, and e-mails and art work have been exchanged.
+Cuddly animal diaries have also been exchanged between schools together with locality photographs.
+Artefacts reflecting aspects of each community have been sent to each other.

 Northleigh has supported the refurbishment of classrooms, introduction of electricity and re-roofing of the school.

-Both schools run a environment project that focussed on water, gardening and cooking.
-All work produced is exchanged between the schools.
+Both schools have previously run a environment project that focused on water, gardening and cooking.
+All work produced was exchanged between the schools.
 Pupils at all schools grow vegetables they go on to cook.
 Schools also study Fairtrade and The Equal Rights of the Child.

-Teachers report on our latest visit to Darajani October 2016
+Teachers report on the visit to Darajani October 2016

-Mrs Kelly & Mrs Campbell visit Darajani October 2016
+Mrs Kelly & Mrs Campbell visited Darajani October 2016